Start9Labs/cln-startos/docs/instructions.md

 # Spark Console

-In order to access Spark Console, first install, configure, and start Spark Wallet from the Embassy Marketplace.
+In order to access Spark Console, first install, configure, and start Spark Wallet from the Start9 Registry.
 Then open the UI and scroll to the bottom of the page.
 Click the version number at the bottom left of the Spark UI:

 <!-- MD_PACKER_INLINE BEGIN -->